dockpit/dockpit.github.io/in/md/pages/download.md

 ---
 title: Dockpit - Downloads
 template: responsive_download.html
-text: Below are all available downloads for the latest version of Dockpit.
-Please download the proper package for your operating system and architecture.
+text: Dockpit is written in Go and compiled to a single ~15mb binary, below are all the available downloads for the latest version.
 ---